UniversalDependencies/docs/_de/dep/acl.md

 ---
+udver: '2'
 layout: relation
 title: 'acl'
-shortdef: 'clausal modifier of noun'
+shortdef: 'adjectival clause'
 ---

-`acl` marks finite and non-finite clauses that modify a noun except for relative clauses which get the relation [acl:relcl]().
+`acl` marks finite and non-finite clauses that modify a noun.

 ~~~ sdparse
 Haben Sie den Eindruck , daß das Licht heller geworden ist ? \n Do you have the impression that the light got brighter ?